 The findings of Worst Pills, Best Pills are especially relevant because diagnoses of depression have failed tests of their reliability and validity.
 Many people experiencing sadness, which is a normal, natural response to losses in life, are misdiagnosed as depressed and prescribed these drugs.
 There is no medical basis for these prescriptions which are even more likely to be harmful with misdiagnosed patients.

 However, by various statistical manipulations, psychiatrists have misrepresented the results of the STAR*D study to claim the drugs to be almost 70% effective.
-Doctors and the public have not been told the truth about these drugs and the media has repeated the falsified results.
+Doctors, the media, and the public have not been told the truth about these drugs and the media has repeated the falsified results.

 Although Worst Pills, Best Pills is now 20 years old, the research reviews in Worst Pills, Best Pills News have confirmed that the 2005 guidebook is still an excellent source of information about the safety of the SSRIs.
 In 2008, Public Citizen’s Health Research Group warned of serotonin toxicity because of the large number of prescription drugs that have serotonergic effects.
 The SSRIs Celexa, Lexapro, Prozac, Luvox, Paxil, and Zoloft are cited, along with other antidepressants: Anafranil, Cymbalta, Tofranil, Remeron, Serzone, and Effexor.
 In 2022, Worst Pills, Best Pills News carried updated research reports on Prozac (fluoxetine) and Celexa (citalopram), confirming the negative findings reported in 2005 in Worst Pills, Best Pills.
 Both drugs continue to be classified as Limited Use, Do Not Use drugs because they have “clinically important and potentially dangerous interactions with many prescription drugs and over the counter medications.”